 The above Characteristics of Effective Learning underpin daily provision and practice in the EYFS environment.
-They coincide with the whole-school's ethos and SMART.
+They have been characterised and designed by an illustrator so they are accessible by children and practitioners.
+They coincide with the whole-school's Learning to Learn ethos, SMART, and are displayed and referred to in daily practice.
 The emphasis is on how children learn, not simply what they learn.